wisecubeai/pubmed-parser/README.md

 # Current Limitations of the parser

 - Currently the DTD that is used to generate JAXB bindings and classes does not include the MathML related parts of the original Pubmed DTD
-- DTD Validation has to be turned off in the unmarshalling code for the pubmed parser to work with raw Pubmed XML files, Refer to the [DTDSample.java](pubmed/src/DTDSample.java) file on how to do this
+- DTD Validation will be turned off by default in the Parser.
+You can turn it back on if needed by calling the right parameter in the parser method.
+However we have not tested it with being on.

 ## License